 PROVENCE COOKING CLASSES

-The weeklong English language program includes hands-on cooking lessons in the two kitchens at Chanteduc, followed by groups meals to enjoy the spoils of our labor.
-Throughout the 5-day course, the classes are enhanced with visits to local markets, vineyards, shops, and my favorite local restaurants.
+The weeklong English language program includes hands-on cooking lessons in the two kitchens at Chanteduc, enhanced by visits to local markets, vineyards, shops, and my favorite restaurants.

 All instruction is in English.
 Participants are supplied with personalized embroidered aprons as well as detailed recipe booklets featuring some 50 cherished recipe, both for students to take back home with them.

 The class is limited to 8 participants.
 The week begins with a welcome dinner on Sunday night and ends after lunch on Friday.

 SUNDAY EVENING: Welcome dinner – Patricia cooks for you!

 MONDAY MORNING: Hands-on cooking class, followed by lunch